Certain qualities of a good nurse are essential when asking for a raise, applying for a new job or asking for a job promotion.

 Your patience will be tested just about every single day.

-Don’t forget about the other potential difficult coworkers such as providers, hospital administrator and the list keeps on going.
+Don’t forget about the other potential difficult coworkers such as providers, hospital administrator and so forth.

 Everything can and will test your patience at some point.

 Remember to keep your cool.

 If needed, take a quick timeout to gather yourself and keep on going.

 Being a nurse can be challenging, but it’s a very rewarding career.